hcs-t4sg/therable/README.md

 ```

 In future commits, you can run `git commit` (with no attached message or `-m` tag) to open the commit message template in VSCode.
 Fill in the blanks, save the file (`cmd + S`), and close the file (`cmd + W`) to finish the commit.

-#### Github CI workflow (for SSWEs, do during project setup)

-We implemented a [Github Actions](https://docs.github.com/en/actions) workflow for CI ([continuous integration](<https://www.atlassian.com/continuous-delivery/continuous-integration#:~:text=Continuous%20integration%20(CI)%20is%20the,builds%20and%20tests%20then%20run.>)) that will process any pull requests made to `main`.
-The workflow auto-formats the code in the pull request with `prettier` and checks for any `eslint` errors.
-This allows SWEs to freely make commits on side branches (without enforced formatting or linting) but still prevents code with poor quality or formatting from being pushed to `main`.
-To set this up, do the following steps:

-1. In Github, go to Actions > Enable all workflows
-2. Go to Settings > Actions > General and under "Workflow Permissions", make sure "Read and write permissions" is selected.
-3. Create a dummy branch with a trivial edit (try not to add anything that creates a bug), and create a pull request from that branch to `main`.
-If you forked the starter project repo, make sure you're pull-requesting into the correct repo (your own)!
-After creating the pull request, you should see "Some checks haven't completed yet".
-Wait for the check to finish, it should succeed.
-4. Now we can create a Github [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) for our `main` branch.
-Go to Settings > Branches > Add branch protection rule.
-We recommend using the following settings:
-   - Branch name pattern: `main`
-   - Require a pull request before merging
-     - Require approvals (1)
-     - Dismiss stale pull request approvals when new commits are pushed
-   - Require status checks to pass before merging
-     - Require branches to be up to date before merging
-     - **Required status checks: "Format source code and check for linting errors"** (important to get our CI workflow to run!)

----

 ## Stack references